sudopluto/learning-how-to-live/age-20.md

     - nisemonogatari
     - nekomonogatari
     - flcl alternative (rewatch)
+    - the night is short, walk on girl (rewatch, theater)
 - shows
     - avatar the last airbender (rewatch)
     - the legend of korra
 - movies
     - bladerunner
 - books
+    - fiction:
-    - fun:
+      - sci-fi
         - do androids dream of electric sheep?
         - many Phillip K Dick stories
         - Artemis
-    - school:
-      - Thinking In C++
-        - Volume 1 complete, Partial of Volume 2
-      - Worldwide Integral Calculus: With Infinite Series
     - self study:
       - a byte of vim
 - papers / essays